The secret to success lies in everything you’re avoiding.

 The Rewards of Perserverance

 Being able to navigate discomfort with confidence and a calm mind requires training, practice and perseverance.
-Your best life is always ahead of you provided you continue to push yourself a little further and harder every day.
+Your best life is always ahead of you if you continue to push yourself a little further and harder every day.

 Start seeking discomfort and see how much your life grows from it.